Virtual Europe Discussion Group

 Critical Materials in Analytical Procedures | 13 November 2025 16:00 CEST | Virtual

 Join peers across Europe for a virtual discussion on "From Vulnerability to Resilience: Industry Strategies for Dealing with Critical Materials in Analytical Procedures".
-The session will feature presentations from experts in the field, followed by an open discussion and Q&A. Come prepared to share questions and insights as we explore practical applications and emerging challenges together.
+The session will feature expert panelists in the field, followed by an open discussion and Q&A. Come prepared to share questions and insights as we explore practical applications and emerging challenges together.

 The Virtual Europe Discussion Group provides opportunities for the broader community of industry, academic, and regulatory professionals to meet and share ideas and experiences.
-Registration will open in October.
+Registration for virtual attendance will close 10 November.

 Attendance and Substitution Policy